RapidAgileSoftware/ras-user-fetcher/README.md

-# Wordpress User Fetcher Plugin
+# Wordpress Demo Plugin

 *This project is a showcase product and may be used for eductional purpose.*

 ## What can it do?

-On activation this pluging will create a new Page in your current wordpress.
-This page has by default the name **Users Table** and will be available at  *yourdomain.com/ras-user-fetcher*.
+On activation this plugin will create a new Page in your current wordpress.
+This page has by default the name **Users Table** and will be available at  *yourdomain.com/wp-demo-endpoint*.
 If you have the Permalink settings in "Plain" mode you will need to navigate to this page by your websites navigation or wordpress admin.

 When you open the page for the first time it will load a Users list via ajax and builds a table to display its information.
 You can click either on the user id, the name or the username and a new table will appear on top.
 In this table you get more detailed information as email, website, address and 3 buttons.
-The button will load this users albums, posts or todos and shows them in a new table rigth below.
+The button will load this users albums, posts or todos and shows them in a new table right below.
 If there is an error in any of these steps a Error pop-up will show a according Error message.
 You may recognize that the first load of the page or a user details can take quite long, we'll have to wait for the external Api to reply here.
-Since the plugin implements caching are all following loads of the same data nearly instand ready.
+Since the plugin implements caching are all following loads of the same data nearly instant ready.

 On deactivation the plugin does the cleanup and deletes the previous created Users Table page.